 - Auditor’s Certificate

-- Copy of Trust deed
+- Copy of the Trust deed

 - List of depositors – List of deposits matured and cheques issued but not yet cleared to be shown separately